xhdix/Android-Mobile-Partition-Format-Tool/README.md

 # Mobile-Partition-Format-Tool
-Format the partitions (system, data, cache) of mobile devices that have problems with their memory or write protected (loaded read only) data/cache partitions .
+Format the partitions (system, data, cache) of mobile devices that have problems with their memory or write protected (loaded read only) data/cache partitions.
+(Using OTA Tools](https://source.android.com/devices/tech/ota/nonab/inside_packages))

 **If you know the exact _"filesystem type"_ , _"flash device type"_ and _"filesystem address"_ for a device, please send it to me.**